k4kpk/k4kpk.github.io/sota-guides/Glassy Mountain (W4G_NG-031).md

 #### Summit Guide

 * Don't drive past the gate if it is open.
 It has a "No parking beyond the gate" sign.
-I have seen a cell maintenance truck spend less than an hour at the summit.
-He left the gate open on his way up and locked it on the way down.
-He did not check with a group of people who had driven to the summit before leaving.
-(They quickly chased him down the hill.)
-You could easily get locked in.
+I have seen a maintenance truck leave the gate open on his way up and lock it on the way down.
+He did not check with a group who had driven to the summit before he left.
+You could get locked in.
 * Hang antenna from tree: No.  All trees have been cleared.
 * Space to guy mast: Yes.
 * Cell coverage: ATT=yes, Vzn=adequate, Patrick says APRS=yes (but no tracking)